Zrocket/Goblin/README.md

-PyGob
+Goblin
 =====

 [![](https://travis-ci.org/mgeisler/pygob.svg?branch=master)][travis-ci]

-PyGob is a libray for reading and writing [Go gob encoded][gob] values.
+Goblin is a libray for reading, writing, and manipulating [Go gob encoded][gob] values and streams, forked from PyGob.
 The gob format is a binary format used for storing and transmitting Go data structures.
 The gob format can encode all Go
 types: